williscool/my_confs/Readme.md

 in the top level directory for instance and add that repo to the fun

 ## updating current and newly aded submodules
-  `git submodule init && git submodule update && git submodule foreach git pull origin master`
+  (8-27-2020): this is deprecated.
+I should remove the submodules in favor of subtrees `git submodule init && git submodule update && git submodule foreach git pull origin master`